nileshnegi/hackerrank-python/questions.md

 # Problem statements from HackerRank Python practice

 The topic of these bullet items reflect the title of each problem from HackerRank.
 What follows is a summary of the problem description.
+(Note: *Question titles highlighted in bold are of interest*)

 1. List Comprehensions
 You are given three integers ```x```, ```y``` and ```z``` and representing the dimensions of a cuboid along with an integer ```n```.